Tourism has been a bitter sweet gift to Porto’s inhabitants.

 The Hard Club is the perfect place to listen to and discover new artists from different genres.
 It’s also a great way to hide from the rainy days in Porto.

 There is also a restaurant good for large groups.
-They serve everything from burgers, pizza, sandwiches, francesinhas to dishes for vegetarians.
-Concerts here usually starts around 21h, but they have ones at 17h and all the way until midnight.
+They serve everything from burgers, pizza, sandwiches, francesinhas to vegetarian dishes.
+Concerts usually starts around 21h, but they have ones at 17h and all the way until midnight.